dobin/avred/README.md

 Tested and able to automatically find and remove the strings that have the most impact on the AV's verdict.

-However, this won't work when there artifacts in the .text section or when a function export is known by the AV (such as "ReflectiveLoader") => TODO.
+However, this won't work when there are artifacts in the .text section or when a function export is known by the AV (such as "ReflectiveLoader") => TODO.

 # Setup and usage